ritza-co/simpletechguides.com/comparisons/2025-vercel-vs-render.md

 ![Render database info](/img/comparisons/vercel-vs-render/render-database-info.png)

-Render provides information on how to connect to the database, including the name, password, internal database URL, external database URL, and PSQL command.
-For the example project, we copied the external URL.
+Render provides connection information: database name, password, internal URL, external URL, and PSQL command.
+For the example project, we used the external URL.

-Navigating back to the web service project and to the Environment page, you can create a new environment with the key `DATABASE_URL` and the value of the external URL.
+Navigate to the web service's Environment page.
+Create a new environment variable with the key `DATABASE_URL` and the external URL as the value.

 ![Render environment variables](/img/comparisons/vercel-vs-render/render-environment-variables.png)

-After saving and redeploying the application, you are now able to access the application.
+After saving and redeploying, you can access the application.

 #### Getting Your Application Link

-To access the deployed application, navigate to the project, and in the first section of the page, you will have access to the generated URL from Render
+To access the deployed application, navigate to the project.
+The generated URL appears in the first section of the page.

 ![Render application link](/img/comparisons/vercel-vs-render/render-application-link.png)